Rabdi Recipe | Traditional Rabri

 - Rabdi keeps well in the refrigerator for about 3 to 4 days.
 Store any leftover in an air-tight container or bowl in the fridge.

-- Milk: Use whole milk or full fat milk.
-Don’t make this sweet with low-fat milk or skimmed milk.
+- Milk: For the best texture and flavor, use whole milk or full-fat milk.
+Avoid low-fat or skimmed milk.

-- Blanching nuts: You can choose to skip blanching the nuts.
-Simply slice or sliver them and add to the rabdi when you add saffron.
+- Blanching nuts: Blanching the nuts is optional.
+You can simply slice or sliver them and add directly to the rabdi.

 looks delicious, haven’t tasted before, i would love to give it a try !!